jdextraze/go-gesclient/README.md

 ## Learning

-If you want to learn more about EventSourcing/CQRS/EventModeling, you can join the virtual workshop offered by my employer Adaptech Group, see info at [https://www.adaptechgroup.com/virtual-workshop/](https://www.adaptechgroup.com/virtual-workshop/).
+If you want to learn more about EventSourcing/CQRS/EventModeling, you can join virtual workshop offered by my employer Adaptech Group, see info at [https://www.adaptechgroup.com/#workshop](https://www.adaptechgroup.com/#workshop).

 ## License